Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 The notice must include:

-• The plan's name and provincial registration number
+• the plan's name and provincial registration number

-• The name and contact information of the plan administrator
+• the name and contact information of the plan administrator

-• The plan's transfer ratio (solvency assets divided by solvency liabilities)
+• the plan's transfer ratio (solvency assets divided by solvency liabilities)

-• The transfer ratio before and after any amendment to increase pension benefits or ancillary benefits (if applicable)
+• the transfer ratio before and after any amendment to increase pension benefits or ancillary benefits (if applicable)

-• An explanation of how the security of the pension benefits and ancillary benefits might be affected by becoming a SOMEPP
+• an explanation of how the security of the pension benefits and ancillary benefits might be affected by becoming a SOMEPP

 A copy of the notice must also be provided to: